Update: We last checked this article for new phones on March 18, 2026.

 Who Should Buy It:

-For those who want a great camera with equally good software, the Nothing Phone (3a) series is the one to go for.
-The unique design with flashy Glyph lights makes it perfect for the Gen-Z buyers out there.
-It is also one of the few phones in this list to boast a telephoto lens, making it a solid offering
+For those who want a great camera with equally good software, the Nothing Phone 4a Pro series is the one to go for.
+The unique design with flashy Glyph Matrix makes it perfect for the Gen-Z buyers out there.
+It’s perfect if you’re bored with the usual Pixel or Samsung options.

 Who Shouldn't Buy It: